CodeOp-tech/what-to-cook/README.md

 ## User stories

 - user can search a recipe by ingredients
+- user can select a random recipe on homepage
 - user can create account
 - user can log in
-- user can save recipes and view them later
+- user can save recipes and access them later
+- user can log out

 ## Features

-- Search for recipe
+- Search recipe by ingredients

+- Random recipes on homepage

 - Account creation

+- Login

-- Login/Logout
+- Logout

 - Adding to Favourites